Yes! Come early (8am) to register on the Tuesday morning.

 UKZN’s Risk Management Service is available under 031 260 7133 or 031 260 7265.

-We suggest arriving on Sunday July 5th to join us for the opening on Monday morning, and leaving on Friday July 10th in the evening, or a day after.
+We suggest arriving on Sunday July 5th to join us for the opening on Monday morning, and leaving on Friday July 10th.

 The IndabaX 2026 will take place at T-Block on UKZN’s Westville Campus.
 You cannot miss it: the entrance is in the middle of the courtyard behind the pond.